openanalytics/shinyproxy-config-examples/20-ecs-minimal/README.md

    ```
 3. Configure [`terraform/main.tfvars`](terraform/main.tfvars)
     - fill in your AWS account id, region and zones
     - choose a name for the ECS cluster.
-Note that other resources uses the
+Note that other resources use the
       cluster name as part of their name.
 4. Initialize:
    ```bash